alfarodeprado/bo-ena/biosamples/README.md

 ---

-*Under construction*: merging both scripts into a single entry point later, we’ll keep them separate for now.
+*Under construction*: merging both scripts into a single entry point later, they'll be kept separate for now.